qwaneu/qwaneu.github.io/_drafts/tdd-glanceable-tests.md

    shouldFailValidation ( mkExpenseRequestDetail ( nonEmpty {travellingFrom = invalidPlace}))
 ```

 But wait, what is `nonEmpty`?
-This was sort of clear in the context of the test, as it had three different `it` blocs using it with a different field being set to invalid each time.
+This was sort of clear in the context of the test,
+as it had three different `it` blocks using it with a different field being set
+to invalid each time.
 In the ... light of this post, it is not so clear.
+We may
-We may have missed an opportunity for better naming.
-I'm tempted to show you what nonEmpty is made of, but that would deny the opportunity to improve my naming...
+have missed an opportunity for better naming.
+I'm tempted to show you what
+`nonEmpty` is made of, but that would deny the opportunity to improve naming...

 ```haskell
 it "fails when travellingFrom is not valid" do